mmosaffa/Visual-Polarization-Measurement-Using-Counterfactual-Image-Generation/README.md

 ID=0 → Bird Strike Cripples Joe Biden Plane in California - ABC News ID=2 → At West Point Commencement, Joe Biden Focuses on Future Challenges - ABC News

-About Final_CSV_For_Analysis.csv:
+About Final_CSV_For_Analysis.csv (structure of two other CSV files, Moel_1 and Model_2 are the same as this):
 - Contains counterfactual predictions and all necessary features for replication and further analysis.
-- Predictions were obtained from the trained model (ML_Model.pth).
+- Predictions were obtained from the trained model (ML_Model.pth or ML_Model_1/2 for cross fitting models).
 - Counterfactual images were generated using https://www.ailabtools.com/ and are stored in Counterfactuals.zip.
+(Note: we also provide in-house counterfactual image generation that you can find in https://github.com/mmosaffa/SmileGAN-PTI)

 About ML_Model.pth:
 - Trained multimodal model and weights.
+- Produced using the training pipeline in Git_MultiModal_ML_Code.ipynb.
+- Used to generate predictions and interpretability analyses.

+About ML_Model_1.pth and ML_Model_1.pth:
+- Trained multimodal model and weights.
-- Produced using the training pipeline in Git_ML_Code.ipynb.
+- Produced using the training pipeline in Git_Cross_Fitting.ipynb.
 - Used to generate predictions and interpretability analyses.

 About Counterfactuals.zip: